In a world where everything is based on bigger, faster, better, more, right now – remembering to spend time with a loved one can be hard.

-As women, Anita and I don’t need our dads to take us hunting.
+As women, we don’t need our dads to take us hunting.
 We don’t need a man to show us the ropes or to help us figure things out.

 The fact of the matter is that we wanted to hunt with these men in our lives.